kervi/kervi/_doc/index.rst

 =================================

 Kervi is a Python framework that makes it very easy to create robotic and automation projects.
-Wire up sensors, controllers and other devices to your Raspberry PI and link them to web based dashboard and internal application logic.
+Wire up sensors, controllers and other devices to your Raspberry PI and link them to web based dashboards and internal application logic.

 It runs on all platforms that supports Python and is optimized for Raspberry pi.